MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 ## Quick overview of Grover's algorithm

-Suppose we have $N=2^n$ eligible items for the search task and we index them by assign each item a integer from $0$ to
+Suppose we have $N=2^n$ eligible items for the search task and we index them by assigning each item a integer from $0$ to
 $N-1$.
 The steps of the algorithm are:

 1. Start with a register of $n$ qubits initialized in the state $\ket{0}$ by applying $H$ to each qubit of the register.